AmasaDelano/dungeon-land/markdown/monster_settings/12_05_Hordes.md

 **Special Qualities:** Scent

 Every pack has its top dog.
-Bigger, maybe—that’d be the simplest way.
-Often, though, with these lank and filthy mutts, it’s not about size or sharp teeth but about cruelty.
+Bigger, maybe—that'd be the simplest way.
+Often, though, with these lank and filthy mutts, it's not about size or sharp teeth but about cruelty.
 About a willingness to kill your brothers and eat them while the pack watches.
 Willingness to desecrate the pack in a way that cows them to you.
-If they’re that awful to each other—to their living kin—think about how they must view us.
-It’s hard to be mere meat in a land of carnivores. *Instinct*: To drive the pack
+If they're that awful to each other—to their living kin—think about how they must view us.
+It's hard to be mere meat in a land of carnivores. *Instinct*: To drive the pack

 - Demand obedience
 - Send the pack to hunt